zakkbob/chess/README.md

 # chess
-A chess engine in go
+A chess engine in go, I'm hoping for at least 1000 elo